 During the completion of all of these projects, students are learning the scientific principles that govern the behavior of these engineering projects.
 They are also learning about the design process as well as the necessary fabrication tools and techniques to bring their designs into reality.
 Upon completion of each project’s physical product, the students must first generate a performance prediction report.

 These reports engage students in a deeper understanding of the application of the science principles and models.
 Each project is then assessed according to a rubric that scores student achievement based on overall process but also a set of performance metrics.

 Finally, students must write a final analysis report that asks them to compare their predictions to the actual performance of their project.

-For more information on the projects the students work on, visit our Projects page.
+For more information on the projects and labs the students work on, visit our Projects and Labs page!